Vadym Novynskyi: Political career

 Novynskyi contested the 2013 by-election in constituency 224 in Sevastopol, on the Crimean Peninsula, as an independent candidate, pledging to join the then-ruling Party of Regions if elected.
-Novynskyi won the vote with 53.41%, with an off-cycle turnout of 23.91%.
+Novynskyi won the vote with 53.4%, with an off-cycle turnout of 23.9%.
 He became a Party of Regions member on 5 September 2013.

 Novynskyi opposed the March 2014 annexation of Crimea by Russia.
 He was therefore banned by local and Russian federal authorities from entering his constituency, as well as the Crimean peninsula as a whole.

 Since the initial conflict between Russia and Ukraine began in 2014, Novynskyi has consistently supported the peace process on the side of Ukraine.
 In the spring of 2014, he was a member of a Ukrainian delegation at talks with separatist (DPR and LPR) leaders in Lugansk.

 Novynskyi was unable to run for re-election in 2014 in his constituency due to the Russian annexation, but contested the vote on the electoral list of the Opposition Bloc, which was established after his Party of Regions was banned by the new authorities that came to power with the 2014 Ukrainian Revolution.
 He once again won the election, placing 11th from his party.

 From 2017 to 2019, he headed the public organisation "Party of Peace", which proclaimed to intensify the negotiation process between Ukraine and the self-proclaimed republics (DPR and LPR) based on the Minsk agreements.

 In May 2018, he initiated the international conference "The Balkan experience of achieving peace: lessons for Ukraine” in Zagreb, Croatia.
 It was attended by well-known politicians and experts from Ukraine, Croatia, Serbia, Montenegro, Bosnia and Herzegovina, North Macedonia, Austria and the disputed republic of Kosovo.

 Novynskyi contested the 2019 Ukrainian parliamentary election in the Donbas, specifically the 57th single-seat constituency, located in the Donetsk Oblast.
-He won, and took office for his third term in parliament.
+He won, receiving 42.6% of the votes cast and took office for his third term in parliament.

 When Russia invaded Ukraine in February 2022, Novynskyi remained in the country, condemned the invasion, said there could be no excuses for it.
 He resigned from parliament in June 2022.
 He left Ukraine in 2023.